 - What are the risks and side effects of medications to control my condition, or to reduce the risk of stroke?

 - What are the risks and benefits of other treatment options?

 - Should I see an electrophysiologist (a specialist in heart rhythm disorders)?

 AFL itself is not life threatening.
 If left untreated, the side effects of AFL can be potentially life threatening.
 AFL makes it harder for the heart to pump blood effectively.
 With the blood moving more slowly, it is more likely to form clots.
 If the clot is pumped out of the heart, it could travel to the brain and lead to a stroke or heart attack.

 Without treatment, AFL can also cause a fast pulse rate for long periods of time.
 This means that the ventricles are beating too fast.
-When the ventricles beat too fast for long periods of time, the heart muscle can become weak.
+When the ventricles beat too fast for long periods of time, the heart muscle can become weak and tired.
 This condition is called cardiomyopathy.
 This can lead to heart failure and long-term disability.